nodite/dify-oapi2/docs/knowledge/knowledge-todo.md

 - Performance and security validation required before completion
 - Keep __init__.py files minimal and clean, avoid exporting all classes

+### Critical Issues:
+- **Examples documentation inconsistent** with API specifications (29 vs 33 APIs)
+- **Test structure inconsistent** with missing Model tests and unclear metadata separation
+- **File completeness** needs verification for all 33 APIs

 ## Next Steps

+1. **PRIORITY**: Fix examples documentation inconsistencies:
+   - Update examples/knowledge/README.md to reflect all 33 APIs
+   - Add missing Segment and Model management sections
+   - Verify all APIs have corresponding example files
-1. Start with **Step 0**: Analyze Current Knowledge Implementation
+2. Start with **Step 0**: Analyze Current Knowledge Implementation
-2. Follow the sequential order as outlined in knowledge-plan.md
+3. Follow the sequential order as outlined in knowledge-plan.md
-3. Update this document as each step is completed
+4. Update this document as each step is completed
-4. Mark steps as "In Progress" when starting work
+5. Mark steps as "In Progress" when starting work
-5. Mark steps as completed with checkmarks when finished and tested
+6. Mark steps as completed with checkmarks when finished and tested

+### High Priority Fix Tasks:
+- [ ] **Fix Examples Documentation**
+- [ ] **Fix Test Structure**
+- [ ] **Verify Complete Coverage**
+- [ ] **Align All Documentation**